2HDModding/OrcaTools/README.md

 # OrcaTools

-* Tools made to read sonicorca.dat easier.
+A tool to read, unpack, and repack the sonicorca.dat file.

 # Commands